IBM-Blockchain-Archive/cp-web/docs/use_local_hyperledger.md

 You can omit the field `api_port_tls` if the network does not support TLS.
 The default docker-compose example does not support TLS.
-Once you have edited `mycreds_docker_compose.json` you are ready to run Marbles.
+Once you have edited `mycreds.json` you are ready to run cp-web.

-1. Continue where you left off in [CP-WEB](../README.md).
+1. Continue where you left off in [cp-web](../README.md).